return42/sphkerneldoc/linux_src_doc/drivers/reset/core_c.rst

 For shared reset controls a driver cannot expect the hw's registers and internal state to be reset, but must be prepared for this to happen.
+Consumers must not use reset_control_reset on shared reset lines when reset_control_(de)assert has been used.

 .. _`reset_control_deassert`: